 Shortly after the Meehl Records Study that I was a part of got published in 2009, I began noticing a rather strange phenomenon in association with record temperatures.
-The National Climatic Data Center’s record site had come on line in 2008, which confirmed my findings that in the decade of the 2000’s there was about a 2-1 ratio of daily record highs to daily record lows and then a warming trend in association with records since the 1970’s.
+Data from the National Climatic Data Center’s record site had come on line in 2008, which confirmed my findings that in the decade of the 2000’s there was about a 2-1 ratio of daily record highs to daily record lows and then a warming trend in association with records since the 1970’s.
 Because the records site also catalogued record high minimums (or warm overnight lows) and record low maximums (or record cool highs) I began to chart those in Excel files even though these two datasets were not a part of the Meehl study.
 For reference, here is a link to the first Meehl study:

 By 2010 I noticed that there was a strange, recurrent pattern from month to month in most instances.
 The number of record high minimums exceeded the number of high maximums followed by low maximums with low minimums being the least.
 My colleagues at the time could not explain the phenomenon, but I knew that if one sees a pattern in mathematics or nature there must be a scientific answer.
 So, for this decade I kept charting surface record data and sending messages out concerning how the four dataset numbers were stacking up.
 By 2016 Dr. Meehl and his statistic partner, Claudia Tebaldi, had come up with an answer (just for the shear number of forecast daily record high maxes to daily record low minimums emphasized here) I might point out, which were also my primary suspects for how all four datasets were behaving: evapotranspiration and precipitation.
 These factors were accounting for disparity between observed record numbers and those forecast by climate models.